Bears Ears Monument Is A Win For Tribal Food Sovereignty. Will Trump Undo It?

 Women hike into the hills to gather wild onions and sumac berries for soup.
 They bundle juniper branches to burn, so they can stir the ashes into their family's blue corn mush.
 And they forage for piñon nuts, which saved tribes from starvation during times of drought.

-Native hunters seek deer and rabbit, while elders collect sage leaves to throw over the fire in the sweat lodge, purifying the air and the thoughts of those inside.
+Native hunters seek deer and rabbits, while elders collect sage leaves to throw over the fire in the sweat lodge, purifying the air and the thoughts of those inside.
 And when doctors fail to cure ailments, healers look to the sky for bird medicine in the prayerful flight of a red-tailed hawk or a golden eagle rising over flat-backed mesas.

-Under the Bears Ears Monument designation, an inter-tribal coalition will partner with the U.S. Forest Service and the Bureau of Land Management to manage the area — which is slightly bigger than the state of Delaware – ensuring that tribes have access to food supplies and firewood.
+Under the Bears Ears Monument designation, an intertribal coalition will partner with the U.S. Forest Service and the Bureau of Land Management to manage the area — which is slightly bigger than the state of Delaware — ensuring that tribes have access to food supplies and firewood.
 Such a partnership has never been attempted before in the 48 contiguous states.

 For whites, conservation is a matter of not using the land, Noyes says.
-For natives, it means actively tending it as they have for generations.
-"Our goal is to change how Americans view landscapes so that they include cultures," as well as plants and animals, he says.
+For Natives, it means actively tending it as they have for generations.
+"Our goal is to change how Americans view landscapes so that they include cultures" as well as plants and animals, he says.

 But not everyone sees Bears Ears as a sacred source of food and healing — instead viewing the area for its energy-extraction and mineral potential, or for ranching.
 Obama's critics are already calling on Donald Trump to reverse the order — something no president has done in the 111-year history of the Antiquities Act, the law that allows presidents to designate monuments.
 Especially in Utah, many of Obama's opponents would like to see the area stay open to potential energy extraction.

 Bruce Adams is a cattle rancher and San Juan County commissioner.
-Last year, Adams said that, while it's important to look out for the rights of natives, the white "people who came to the area in the late 1800s" need to survive, too.
+Last year, Adams said that while it's important to look out for the rights of Natives, the white "people who came to the area in the late 1800s" need to survive, too.
 And for them, that means raising livestock, but also extracting oil, gas, copper and uranium.
 "Why should one group of people be given consideration over the rest of us?" he said.

 The state's top politicians are just as disturbed at the news.
-Utah Rep. Rob Bishop says in a video, "Utahns will use every tool at our disposal ... whether it is judicial action, legislative action or even executive action," to repeal the Bears Ears decision.
+Utah Rep. Rob Bishop says in a video, "Utahns will use every tool at our disposal ... whether it is judicial action, legislative action or even executive action" to repeal the Bears Ears decision.

 Utah Attorney General Sean Reyes says his office is readying a lawsuit against the federal government.
-And Utah Rep. Jason Chaffetz, who chairs the House Committee on Oversight and Government Reform, sent subpoenas to Interior Secretary Sally Jewell and Christy Goldfuss, managing director of the White House Council on Environmental Quality, demanding all documents related to the Bears Ears designation dating back to 2013.
+And Utah Rep. Jason Chaffetz, the chairman of the House Committee on Oversight and Government Reform, sent subpoenas to Interior Secretary Sally Jewell and Christy Goldfuss, managing director of the White House Council on Environmental Quality, demanding all documents related to the Bears Ears designation dating to 2013.

 But even some tribal members worry that greater federal presence under the new monument designation will make it harder for them to access wild resources.
 They've been failed by the U.S. government before and aren't inclined to trust it this time around.

-Rebecca Benally is a Native American and the first woman elected to the San Juan County Commission.
 "As Native American[s], we understand what broken treaties and broken promises mean.
-We've lived it for the last 200 years," she said in a press conference.
+We've lived it for the last 200 years," said Rebecca Benally, a Native American and the first woman elected to the San Juan County Commission, at a news conference.
 Benally has opposed the monument proposal from the start, saying the federal government should focus instead on paving the county's 700 miles of dirt roads and lowering unemployment.

 The anger in Utah is part of the larger discord over public lands in the West, where almost half of all land is federally owned.
-But in the case of Bears Ears, the battle lines feel especially deep because of the fissures between native peoples and the descendants of Mormon settlers.
+But in the case of Bears Ears, the battle lines feel especially deep because of the fissures between Native peoples and the descendants of Mormon settlers.

-In 2015, members of the Utah Diné Bikéyah formed the Bears Ears inter-tribal coalition with five other tribes to draw up a plan to safeguard 1.9 million acres from energy extraction.
-The coalition sent its plan to the San Juan County commission, but nothing happened.
+In 2015, members of the Utah Diné Bikéyah formed the Bears Ears intertribal coalition with five other tribes to draw up a plan to safeguard 1.9 million acres from energy extraction.
+The coalition sent its plan to the San Juan County Commission, but nothing happened.
 The tribes claim discrimination, citing the fact that a majority of the commissioners are white.

-But County leaders say race had nothing to with it.
+But county leaders say race had nothing to with it.
 "San Juan County is the 29th-poorest county in the country.
 To say we don't want to even look for oil is stupid," former San Juan County commissioner Phil Lyman said.
 Lyman served 10 days in jail last year and was put on probation from the commission after he led an ATV ride over a Native American archaeological site to protest the closure of Recapture Canyon by federal authorities who sought to protect the artifacts.

 Ultimately, the county commissioners rejected the tribal proposal.
-Instead they sent their own plan, which maintained land for energy extraction, to congressmen Bishop and Chaffetz, who at the time were drafting a master proposal for managing Utah's controversial public lands.
+Instead they sent their own plan, which maintained land for energy extraction, to Bishop and Chaffetz, who at the time were drafting a master proposal for managing Utah's controversial public lands.

 Both Bishop and Chaffetz are part of the chorus of voices in the West calling for the federal government to cede control of public land to the states.
-Bishop chairs the House Natural Resources Committee and his biggest campaign donors are from the oil and gas industry, according to The Salt Lake Tribune.
+Bishop is chairman of the House Natural Resources Committee and his biggest campaign donors are from the oil and gas industry, according to The Salt Lake Tribune.

 Beginning in 2013, Bishop and Chaffetz conducted more than 1,200 stakeholder meetings with energy companies, ranchers and environmentalists.
-The inter-tribal council claims it was intentionally excluded.
+The intertribal council says it was intentionally excluded.
 Last year, when the two politicians revealed their Public Lands Initiative, the tribes argued that large swaths of land in the Bears Ears had been left out, leaving it vulnerable to energy companies.
 Environmentalists raged that the bill favored fossil fuels.

-By the time the Public Lands Initiative was released, the inter-tribal coalition, convinced that it had no other choice, had reached out to Obama on its own.
+By the time the Public Lands Initiative was released, the intertribal coalition, convinced that it had no other choice, had reached out to Obama on its own.
 The bill failed to get to a floor vote before Congress adjourned for the year.

 The White House, though, kept talking with the tribes, and they got what they wanted.
 So too did the 71 percent of people in Utah who said they supported protecting Bears Ears, according to one poll.